saiswarup111/IPL-2024-Dataset-Analysis/README.md

 The dataset used in this analysis contains detailed information about IPL 2024 matches, including:

 Match details (date, teams, venue, etc.)

 Player performances (runs, wickets, catches, etc.)

 Team statistics (scores, outcomes, etc.)

+# Conclusion
+This analysis provides valuable insights into the IPL 2024 season, helping fans, analysts, and enthusiasts understand player and team performances better.
+It also serves as a foundation for further exploration and modeling using machine learning techniques.